Heaven Lake: Names and legends

 In ancient Chinese literature, Tianchi also refers to Nanming (南冥 sometimes translated as "southern sea").

 North Korean propaganda claims that Kim Jong-il was born near the lake on the mountain.
-In accordance with this, North Korean news agencies reported that on his death, the ice on the lake cracked "so loud, it seemed to shake the heavens and the Earth".
+In accordance with this, North Korean state news agencies reported that on his death, the ice on the lake cracked "so loud, it seemed to shake the heavens and the Earth".